 Nano CBD is often found in CBD products like CBD gummies, CBD capsules, gum, and mints.
 It is most common in these products because they have to be digested.
 Nano CBD helps our digestive system break down and absorb the CBD.

 The main difference is how big the particles of CBD are.
 Nano CBD is generally clear in color, where traditional CBD is often yellow.
 Nano CBD is often more liquid due to the emulsifying process.
 Nano CBD has a 100% absorption rate, whereas traditional CBD oil has a 50% absorption rate.

-Traditional CBD oils are more like syrup.
-Nano CBD is considered an isolate CBD whereas traditional CBD is often either Full Spectrum or Broad Spectrum CBD oil.
+Traditional CBD oils are more syrupy.
+Where as Nano CBD is broken down and looks more like a clear liquid and can be either Full Spectrum, Broad Spectrum, or Isolate CBD.
 To be considered Full Spectrum CBD oil, the oil needs to contain the following list of cannabinoids: CBD, THC, CBN, CBG, and CBC.
 Where to be classified as Broad Spectrum, the oil must contain all the cannabinoids above minus THC.

 Because nano CBD is not in its natural state, some people prefer the traditional CBD oil to receive the entourage effect provided by Full or Broad Spectrum CBD oil.
 Nano CBD is isolated from the hemp plant, and although the therapeutic effects are similar, nano CBD is a step away from being a pure CBD oil.

 When you take CBD, you receive the whole food.
 This is similar to eating an orange for vitamin C versus taking a vitamin C supplement.
 Whether you take Nano CBD or traditional CBD Oil, they both work by targeting the body's endocannabinoid system.